The official website for the States of Guernsey

 Accidents

-• There is nothing islanders can do about slips and trips in the work place
+• There is nothing employers can do about slips and trips in the work place

 • More information on slips and trips can be found here